Showing Off My Southwest and Central Florida

 Village Fish Market – We grabbed dinner before the holiday cruise at the Village Fish Market, a cute little waterfront restaurant with a New England flavor in Fishermen’s Village, where King Fisher Fleet tours launch.
 Ironically, we both ordered the yummy seafood casserole.
 Service was quick and food was piping hot.
 (1200 West Retta Esplanade Punta Gorda; Tel: 941-639-7959)

 Snap Fitness – Since I knew lots and lots of eating was part of this mini-vacation, we participated in an abbreviated version of boot camp at Snap Fitness.
 I’ve been a member for several years and when I go, I see results.
-(If you’re in the Port Charlotte area looking for a gym, I recommend Snap, it’s open 24-hours a day and is not intimidating.)
+(Unfortunately, the gym closed in 2018.)

 Al Thurston, the gym’s trainer is awesome.
 Wish I could afford to have him follow me around and grab food out of my hand!
 Again, when I follow Al’s recommendations, I see results.
-(701 JC Center Court Port Charlotte; Tel: 941-766-7627; be sure to tell them Jennifer with Solo Travel Girl sent ya!)
+(Sadly, Al passed away unexpectedly during the Summer of 2018.)

 Cha Cha Coconuts – A walk (or two or three) around St. Armand’s Circle for shopping in the more than 130 shops and boutiques is a must when visiting Sarasota.
 During one of our trips around the Circle we popped into Pepper Palace for a little browsing, tasting and buying.
 Aren’t my spicy lollipops cool?
 They’re in flavors of jalapeno, habanero and red chilli.
 We grabbed lunch at Cha Cha Coconuts which included conch fritters (pronounced “conk”) and fish tacos.
 (417 Saint Armands Circle Sarasota; Tel: 941-388-3300).